oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 The least popular method, or at least not so spectacular as flex-box (probably because of it's browsers support) is [css-grid module](https://www.w3.org/TR/css-grid-1/).
 This one was invented strictly to handle well the modern layouting conundrum - is it the holly grail we've been waiting for?
 Let's see.

-CSS grids allows the cells to have the knowledge where exactly they belong.
-In contrary to flexbox items we can place grid items wherever we want, however we want and limit them as we want.
-They just have to have explicitly given boudaries like areas or starting and ending lines.

-You may also wonder about it's responsiveness.
-Don't worry - it has been implemented as well.
-The grids have something called fractions (shorthand: fr).
-They work, pretty similar to flexbox 'flex' property filling out available space in givem proportions.

 The css-grid module introduces six abstractions:

 * Grid container - container for all the grid items (has to have ```css display: grid``` property set)